damn/core.component/README.md

 ; the tick system updates entities in game logic and passes delta time in elapsed ms since last update (defsystem tick [c delta])
-; v is defined as default return value for components which do not implement the system ; which means they are not updated on apply-sys.

-; (defsystem tick [delta]) ; tick & tick!

-(defcomponent :a v
+; value v is bound over each function, but can also be accessed in the first argument [k v] (defcomponent :a v
   (tick [_ delta]
     (update v :counter + delta)))